 Applicants applying for the Ed.D. in Special Education should possess a master's degree in special education or a related area (e.g. psychology, school psychology, communication disorders, school counseling, elementary/secondary education, educational administration) and demonstrate they have met the prerequisite competencies in special education which include the foundations of special education (e.g., laws, policies, and beliefs), assessment, curriculum and instruction in special education, and child development.
 It is preferred that applicants possess a teaching and/or administrative license from an NCATE approved program in special education or a related area and at least three years of teaching and/or administrative experience.

-Applicants will meet criteria for admission to the Graduate School and admission policies of the School of Education at the University of Massachusetts Amherst.
+Applicants will meet criteria for admission to the Graduate School and admission policies of the College of Education at the University of Massachusetts Amherst.
 Admission decisions are based on multiple sources of information.
 Graduate Record Examination scores, college transcripts, work experience, interests, and recommendations are considered in the selection process.
 Quantitative, verbal, and analytic aptitude, motivation to do well, a specific interest in the field of special education, and likely fit are four characteristics that are evaluated in the selection of potential doctoral students.

 Students selected from the initial applicant pool will be asked to campus for an interview with the faculty.